TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 ## Minute Intervals

+I did not foresee that any such cycling could manifest itself in minute-interval concentrations, given the trades/minute rate (e.g., in the sample day, 60/min for GOOG, 200/min for BAC).

 No evidence of cycling exchange concentrations was found in the minute-interval data.

 Is the speculation that an exchange's bid/offer generally doesn't replenish within a minute's time?

-I was unable to convince myself that any such cycling could manifest itself in minute-interval concentrations, given the trades/minute rate (e.g., in the sample day, 60/min for GOOG, 200/min for BAC).

 ## Second Intervals